Tulipa orphanidea: Description

 Tulipa orphanidea is a bulbous perennial reaching 10–20 cm in height.
 Bulbs measure 20–47 x 8–22 mm.
 The stem is glabrous or hairy, and the leaves which vary from 2–7 reach a size of about 20x2 cm, and are green, often with a tinge of red along their edges.
 The stem bears 1–4 globular to star-shaped flowers with copper-red, rarely yellow and red tepals, arranged in two whorls of three.
 The tepals bear a black, sometimes yellow, basal blotch interiorly.
 The outer tepals measure 3–6 × 1–1.8 cm and the inner tepal 3–6 × 1.2–2.1 cm.
 The six stamens are a dark olive colour, 7–12 mm in length.
 The chromosome number is 2n = 36, rarely 24 or 48.

 Taxonomy

 The taxonomy is complex, since it is a variable population.
 It is placed in subgenus Eriostemones, one of four subgenera of Tulipa.
 The species has at various times been treated as a variable taxon with a range of forms, divided into subspecies, including T. o. whittalii, or as a number of different discrete species, including T. bithynica, T. hageri and T. whittallii.

 Distribution and habitat

 Tulipa orphanidea is found in the southeast Balkans, Bulgaria, Greece, Aegean Islands, Crete and western Turkey.
 Its habitat includes black pine (Pinus nigra) forests, fields and roadsides, at altitudes up to 1,700 m.
+They only grow in tropical and temperate zones.